 2019 Missouri River Bird Observatory Breeding Bird Surveys on MPF Properties (includes Gayfeather Prairie)

 2019 Institute of Botanical Training Floristic Integrity Report (includes Gayfeather Prairie)

 Gayfeather Prairie is in Vernon County on Union Track Road, about 7 miles east of Milo.
 From I-49, take exit 95 east on Highway E. Drive 7 miles, turn right (south) onto CR 2525, drive 2 miles, and then turn left onto Union Track Road.
 Park along the road in this area to visit the post oak savanna, or continue driving about one-third of a mile to the gravel parking lot, which is on the left.
 By GPS, N37 43.649 W94 10.480 (in decimal degrees, 37.72747 -94.17466).

-The following Google Earth images are from 1996 and 2013.
+The below Google Earth images are from 1995 and 2009.
 In the first image, extensive woody plant invasion can be noted along the road, in corners, and in the wet depressions and drainages of the prairie.
 Years of dedicated effort by MPF, including tree removal and prescribed burning, have restored the prairie to its former glory.